skurhse/zim/README.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at https://mozilla.org/MPL/2.0/. -->

+# Mission 📚

-`zim` is a userscript library for a brand-new kind of Linux distribution.
+`zim` is a userscript library for a brand-new kind of Linux distribution: Debian.

-`zim` is meant to enable backend engineers who develop automations.
+`zim` is built with the intention of enabling backend engineers, particularly those who develop automations.

+## Anti-Features

 ## Features
 `zim` targets [Debian 13 Trixie](https://wiki.debian.org/DebianTrixie).